-These separate financial statements are presented in Litas (LTL), which is the official currency of the Republic of Lithuania and the Company's functional currency.
-All financial information presented in Litas has been rounded to the nearest thousand.
+The financial statements are presented in thousands Litas (thousand LTL).
+Litas (LTL) is the legal currency of Lithuania and the functional currency of the Parent Company and its subsidiaries.

 Foreign currency transactions

 Transactions in foreign currencies are translated into Litas at the foreign currency exchange rate ruling at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies at the statement of financial position date are translated into Litas at the exchange rate ruling at that date.
 All transactions made in Euro have been translated to Litas at the exchange rate of 1 Euro=3.4528 Litas as fixed by the Central Bank of Lithuania.